MirakelX/mirakel-android/README.md

 # Beta

 Please help us testing our app by joining our [Google+-Community](https://plus.google.com/u/0/communities/110640831388790835840) and testing our Beta releases!
-If you don't want to use Google+ just write us an email, we can solve this problem ;)
+Or just go to our **[releases-page](http://mirakel.azapps.de/releases.html)**

 # Contribute